 There’s no better way to cool off than jumping in one of these best lakes in North Carolina.
-Located all around the state, we’re showcasing a few of our favorites to kayak, paddleboard, or float lazily in a tube with a good book by your side!
+We’re showcasing a few of our favorites to kayak, fish, or float lazily in a tube with a beer!

 The Best Lakes in North Carolina

 You can get away from it all at Hyco Lake near Semora, one of the best small towns in North Carolina.
-An artificial power plant cooler, the lake has over 65 campsites spread around its shores, a plethora of cabin rentals, and not much else.
+An artificial power plant cooler, this northern North Carolina lake has over 65 campsites spread around its shores, a plethora of cabin rentals, and not much else.
 Pick up supplies before you get to the beaches, and once you arrive, prepare for tranquility.

 Hyco Lake doesn’t support much traffic.
 A weekend spent in one of the lake’s many coves offers a rare chance at solitude while on the water.
 Watersport enthusiasts will love the slalom course set up in the middle of the lake, as well as plenty of acres to tube across.

 The quiet lake doesn’t pop up on many maps or lists, but it provides a unique charm thanks to the lack of development around its edges.
 For a different lake experience, spend the week at Hyco Lake and enjoy only the company of the folks who were in the car with you.

-Lake Norman’s size and central location have made it a local favorite and now it’s known as one of the best lakes in North Carolina.
-Just minutes outside of Charlotte, North Carolina’s largest city, lies Lake Norman, North Carolina’s largest artificial lake.
+Lake Norman’s size and central location have made it a local favorite, and now it’s known as one of the best lakes in North Carolina.
+Within minutes of Charlotte, North Carolina’s largest city, lies Lake Norman, North Carolina’s largest artificial lake.
 The lake runs through popular suburb towns of the big city, creating a unique ecosystem blend of natural beauty and myriad activities.

-Freshwater mixes with salty air due to Mattamuskeet’s close neighbor, the Atlantic Ocean.
-The lake area is a National Wildlife Refuge on account of the large winter populations of migrating birds, establishing Lake Mattamuskeet as a birdwatcher’s paradise.
+Due to Mattamuskeet’s close neighbor, the Atlantic Ocean, freshwater mixes with salty air.
+The lake area is a National Wildlife Refuge because of the large winter populations of migrating birds, establishing Lake Mattamuskeet is a birdwatcher’s paradise.

 You don’t have to know the difference between a Northern Pintail and a Green-Wing Teal to enjoy a day on these intrepid waters.
 Children of all ages will get a one-of-a-kind experience heading to this boggy slice of North Carolina.